ceph/ceph/doc/cephadm/drivegroups.rst

 .. code-block:: yaml

+    service_type: osd
-    default_drive_group:    <- name of the drive_group (name can be custom)
+    service_id: default_drive_group  <- name of the drive_group (name can be custom)
+    placement:
       host_pattern: '*'              <- which hosts to target, currently only supports globs
     data_devices:                    <- the type of devices you are applying specs to
       all: true                      <- a filter, check below for a full list

 This would translate to: